TryGhost/docs/content/concepts/vulnerabilities.md

 ---
 title: "Reporting Vulnerabilities"
+meta_title: "Core Concepts - Reporting Vulnerabilities"
+meta_description: "Find out how to take part in responsible disclosure to the Ghost security team."
+keywords:
+    - concepts
+    - ghost
+    - publishing
+    - vulnerabilities
 sidebar: "concepts"
 ---

-How to take part in responsible disclosure to the Ghost Security team
+How to take part in responsible disclosure to the Ghost Security team.

 Potential security vulnerabilities can be reported directly us at `security@ghost.org`.
 The Ghost Security Team communicates privately and works in a secured, isolated repository for tracking, testing, and resolving security-related issues.

-## Responsible Disclosure Guidelines
+## Responsible disclosure guidelines

 The Ghost Security team is committed to working with security researchers to verify, reproduce and respond to legitimate reported vulnerabilities.